-5.2 Systematically Failing Functions
+6.2 Systematically Failing Functions

-When a transition (e.g., mkdir, creat) is executed, it may perform many different calls to functions that can fail such as memory allocation or permission checks (§3.3).
-Blindly causing all combinations of these functions to fail risks having FiSC explore an exponential number of uninteresting, redundant transitions for each state.
-Additionally, in many cases FS-implementors are relatively uninterested in "unlikely" failures, for example, those only triggered when both memory allocation failures and a disk read error occurs.
+When a transition (e.g., mkdir, creat) is executed, it may perform many different calls to functions that can fail such as memory allocation or permission checks (Section 4.3).
+Blindly causing all combinations of these functions to fail, risks having FiSC explore an exponential number of uninteresting, redundant transitions for each state.
+Additionally, in many cases FS-implementors are relatively uninterested in "unlikely" failures, for example, those only triggered when both memory allocation fails and a disk read error occurs.

-Instead, we use an iterative approach - FiSC will first run a transition with no failures, it will then run it failing only a single callsite until all callsites have been failed, it will then similarly fail two callsites, etc. Users can specify the maximum number of failures that FiSC will explore up to.
-The default is one failure.
-This approach will find the smallest possible number of failures needed to trigger an error.
+Instead, we use an iterative approach-FiSC will first run a transition with no failures; it will then run it failing only a single callsite until all callsites have been failed; it will then similarly fail two callsites, and so on.
+Users can specify the maximum number of failures that FiSC will explore.
+The default